Desol07/dedicated-vs-shared-hosting/README.md

 This guide is provider-agnostic.
 If you want fewer ops tasks (patching/monitoring/backups) while still choosing the correct tenancy level, a managed provider can reduce maintenance overhead.

-> Disclosure: links below may be affiliate links.

 * **Host4Geeks (managed option example):** [https://backyard.host4geeks.com/aff.php?aff=828](https://backyard.host4geeks.com/aff.php?aff=828)
   Use case: you want a more managed experience, but still need guidance on when shared vs dedicated makes sense.